vilicvane/monoid-javacard/README.md

 ## Architecture

-The Monoid Applet stores the safe PIN required by Monoid Safe Applet.
+The _Monoid Applet_ stores the safe PIN required by _Monoid Safe Applet_.
 When it has the safe PIN, the safe is considered **unlocked**, meaning:

-1. Monoid Applet itself can access the safe freely (commands probably have their own authentication requirements though).
+1. _Monoid Applet_ itself can access the safe freely (commands probably have their own authentication requirements though).
-2. Applets with granted permissions can interact (sign/verify) with keys and access data in Monoid Safe Applet (via Monoid Applet).
+2. Applets with granted permissions can interact (sign/verify) with keys and access data in _Monoid Safe Applet_ (via _Monoid Applet_).

 See [ARCHITECTURE.md](ARCHITECTURE.md) for more details.